Square and Circle Club: Early Fundraising Activities

 The impetus behind the club's founding was its founding members' desire to raise money for flood and famine victims in China.
-To that end, the Club held its first benefit dance on September 21, 1924, and raised over $250, the equivalent of US$3,872.47 today.

 Starting in 1926, the club began to have two benefit events per year to raise money for international philanthropic causes.
 Their original 1926 fundraiser was a hope chest raffle, with the prize chest being filled with hand embroidered linens sewn by club members.
 Now, fundraising events have been expanded to include a variety of activities, including "carnivals, dances, fashion shows, raffles, rummage sales, teas, and cookbook publications".

 The club has also put on a number of well received plays, musicals and variety shows, with the proceeds donated to charity.
 The first of these shows was performed in 1933 in conjunction with and for the benefit of the Chung Mei Home for Chinese Boys.
 The show was a musical comedy entitled "It Happened in Zandavia".
-The musical was shown multiple times to high acclaim, and ended its run with a successful showing at the War Memorial Auditorium in San Francisco's Civic Center.
+The musical was shown multiple times, and ended its run with a successful showing at the War Memorial Auditorium in San Francisco's Civic Center.

 Wartime Efforts

 Like many other organizations in the Chinese American community at the time, the Square and Circle Club was a strong supporter of the Chinese war effort against Japanese Imperialism during WWII.
-From the 1930s on forward, the Square and Circle Club raised large amounts of money for relief efforts benefiting Chinese war refugees.
+From the 1930s onwards, the Square and Circle Club raised large amounts of money for relief efforts benefiting Chinese war refugees.
 These fundraisers were often done in collaboration with other Chinatown organizations such as the War Relief Committee of the Chinese Consolidated Benevolent Association and the United China War Relief Association of America.
 Club members also worked to provide supplies for the Chinese war effort, volunteered for organizations like the Red Cross, and participated in political activities such as protests, parades, and lobbying efforts aimed at pressuring Congress to declare a trade embargo against Japan.

 The club became mainly involved with holding fashion show benefits for the war effort and leading the boycott against Japanese-made silk stockings.
 The fashion shows were top-rated, and were taken on the road to smaller towns outside San Francisco.
 As well as raising funds for the war effort, these shows also spread an appreciation for Chinese culture as club members exposed large audiences to elaborate Chinese outfits ranging from the Tang Dynasty to the modern day.